Project SuperStar Contestants

 Kelvin Soon was a contestant who was best known for his unique rock performances during his time on Project SuperStar Season 2.
 When the show ended, a local director picked him as the background vocalist for a movie titled 12 Lotus in 2008.

 From there, Kelvin went on to pursue a career in the entertainment industry in China.
 He returned in 2010 with many newfound skills, and became a well sought-after host in Singapore.
-In January 2022, Kelvin welcomed a daughter to his family — judging from his endless Instagram posts about her, it seems like she’s already a daddy’s girl.
+In January 2022, Kelvin welcomed a a third child to his family.

 12. Jeremy Chan: Season 2 (2006)